runpod/docs/docs/runpodctl/transfer-files.md

 # Transfer files with runpodctl

-The RunPod CLI provides simple commands for transferring data between Pods, or between your local machine and a Pod.
+RunPod CLI provides simple commands for transferring data between Pods, or between your local machine and a Pod.
 It uses one-time codes for secure authentication, so **no API keys are required**.

 ## Send a file